methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-09-08-nested-virtualized-datacenters-vdc-using-metro-stretched-cluster.md

 {: .notice--warning}

+> **Version Notice**: This post references Ubuntu 12.04 which has reached end-of-life.
+Package names and commands may differ on Ubuntu 22.04/24.04 LTS.
+{: .notice--info}

 I am currently working on building a 2 datacenter scenario all running under VMware workstation 9.
 This will include a four node HP P4000 VSA multi-site cluster, four ESXi5 hosts, vCenter, and two PFsense firewalls